 Efficiently Manage our Liquidity.
-As of December 31, 2012, we had access to \$0.8 billion of committed undrawn credit facilities.
+As of December 31, 2013, we had access to \$0.9 billion of committed undrawn credit facilities, excluding the financing facilities related to the ILFC Transaction.
 We strive to maintain a diverse financing strategy, both in terms of capital providers and structure, through the use of bank debt, securitization structures, note issuance and export/import financings including European Export Credit Agencies ("ECA") guaranteed loans, in order to maximize our financial flexibility.
 We also leverage our long-standing relationships with the major aircraft financers and lenders to secure access to capital.
 In addition, we attempt to maximize the cash flows and continue to pursue the sale of aircraft to generate additional cash flows.

 Expand Our Aircraft Portfolio.
 We intend to grow our portfolio of aircraft through new aircraft purchases, sale-leasebacks, airline reflectings, acquisitions and other opportunistic transactions that increase our aircraft portfolio.
-We will rely on our experienced team of aircraft market professionals to identify and purchase assets we believe are being sold at attractive prices or that we believe will increase in demand and value.
+We will rely on our experienced team of portfolio management professionals to identify and purchase assets we believe are being sold at attractive prices or that we believe will increase in demand and value.
 In addition, we intend to continue to rebalance our aircraft portfolio through acquisitions and sales to maintain the appropriate mix of aviation assets to meet our customers' needs.

 Maintain a Diversified and Satisfied Customer Base.
-We currently lease our owned and managed aircraft to 100 different airlines in 50 different countries.
-We monitor our exposure concentrations by both lessee and country jurisdiction and intend to maintain a well diversified customer base.
+We currently lease our owned and managed aircraft, including AerDragon, to 89 different airlines in 48 different countries.
+We monitor our exposure concentrations by both lessee and country jurisdiction and intend to maintain a well-diversified customer base.
 We believe we offer a quality product, both in terms of asset and customer service, to all of our customers.
 We have successfully worked with many airlines to find mutually beneficial solutions to operational and financial challenges.
 We believe we maintain excellent relations with our customers.
-We have been able to achieve a high utilization rate on our aircraft assets as a result of our customer reach and quality product offering.
+We have been able to achieve a high utilization rate on our aircraft assets as a result of our customer reach and quality product offering and strong portfolio management capabilities.

 Selectively Pursue Acquisitions.
-We intend to selectively pursue acquisitions that we believe will provide us with benefits currently not available to us, such as the Genesis and Waha Transactions.
-The synergies, economies of scale and operating efficiencies we expect to derive from our acquisitions will allow us to strengthen our competitive advantages and diversify our sources of revenue.
+We intend to selectively pursue acquisitions that we believe will provide us with benefits currently not available to us, such as the ILFC Transaction, the Genesis Transaction and the Waha Transactions.
+The synergies, economies of scale and operating efficiencies we expect to derive from the acquisitions will allow us to strengthen our competitive advantages and diversify our sources of revenue.
+If we complete the ILFC Transaction, we will continue to selectively pursue acquisitions in the long term.